 • Play with their dog at the dog park

-• Learn about sustainable agriculture, the environment, farm operations, animal husbandry, and the food system
+• Learn about sustainable environmental management, farm operations, animal husbandry, and the food system

 “Our regenerative farming practices focus on the benefits of diversification and so it has organically carried that same model over into our business.
 Opening our farm into the camping industry has been an amazing blessing for our farm’s revenue.
 Plus, it allows us to share the importance of regenerative agriculture to more people.
 Diversifying the areas of revenue of the farm allows us to continue farming,” said Elizabeth.